Q: What are unique devices?

-A: Each app install counts as a single unique device, and Shake keeps track of the total number of installations you have across all active apps.
+A: Every app install is counted as a single unique device.
+Shake keeps track of the total number of installations you have across all active apps.
 For example:

 You have 3 active apps.
 Those apps have been installed a total of 10 000 times.
 That equals 10 000 unique devices.

 Q: We keep track of monthly and daily active users of our app.
 How does that compare to unique devices?

 A: In our experience, these are the numbers you can expect:

 ≈ 20 000 - 30 000 monthly active users

 ≈ 3 000 - 6 000 daily active users